Shared Image Gallery overview

 For more information, see Check resource usage against limits for examples on how to check your current usage.

 Shared Image Gallery allows you to specify the number of replicas you want Azure to keep of the images.
 This helps in multi-VM deployment scenarios as the VM deployments can be spread to different replicas reducing the chance of instance creation processing being throttled due to overloading of a single replica.

 The regions a Shared Image version is replicated to can be updated after creation time.
 The time it takes to replicate to different regions depends on the amount of data being copied and the number of regions the version is replicated to.
 This can take a few hours in some cases.
 While the replication is happening, you can view the status of replication per region.
-Once the image replication is complete in a region, you can then deploy a VM or VMSS using that image version in the region.
+Once the image replication is complete in a region, you can then deploy a VM or scale-set using that image version in the region.

 |Shared with User||Shared Image Gallery||Image Definition||Image version|

 |Shared Image Gallery||Yes||Yes||Yes|

 We recommend sharing at the Gallery level for the best experience.
 We do not recommend sharing individual image versions.
 For more information about RBAC, see Manage access to Azure resources using RBAC.